Car Insurance for Recent Graduates

 Bundle your renters or homeowners policies with your auto insurance

 Consider bundling your renters insurance or homeowners policy with your auto insurance from the same company.
 This will simplify the payment process and potentially provide a discount.
-On average, you can save $149 annually by bundling your home and auto policies.
+On average, you can save over $100 every 6 months by bundling your home and auto policies.

 For more information regarding bundling, see our additional content:

-Insurance companies use personal attributes correlated with risky driving tendencies.
-As it relates to your post-grad life, insurance companies actually see a driver with more education as more responsible.
+Insurance companies use personal attributes correlated with risky driving tendencies to determine premiums.
+As it relates to your post-grad life, insurance companies actually see more educated drivers as more responsible.
 This is why greater educational attainment may lead to lower auto insurance rates.

 Updating data...